China app giant Didi plans US stock market exit in move to Hong Kong

 "Following careful research, the company will immediately start delisting on the New York stock exchange and start preparations for listing in Hong Kong," the company said on its account on Weibo, China's Twitter-like microblogging network.

-In a separate English language statement it said its board had approved the move, adding: "The company will organise a shareholders meeting to vote on the above matter at an appropriate time in the future, following necessary procedures."
+In a separate English language statement Didi said its board had approved the move, adding: "The company will organise a shareholders meeting to vote on the above matter at an appropriate time in the future, following necessary procedures."

 At the end of June, Didi - China's answer to Uber - raised $4.4bn (£3.3bn) in its New York IPO.